What is the Tracker Mortgage Examination?

 The Tracker Mortgage Examination is a complex process and we have worked on all aspects of the Examination as promptly and comprehensively as possible.

 - Why do I have to sign the MFA form to keep the tracker rate that you’re telling me I was entitled to all along (and which has since been applied to my account(s))?

 Impacted customers had their rates changed as soon as we identified that they were impacted.
 We did this to prevent any further detriment to them.
 An MFA is required to be signed and returned by each customer to both formally acknowledge and accept this rate change.

-- I have made a complaint to the Financial Services Ombudsman but have now received a Redress & Compensation letter - what do I do now?
+- I have made a complaint to the Financial Services and Pensions Ombudsman but have now received a Redress & Compensation letter - what do I do now?

-The fact that you have submitted a complaint to the Financial Services Ombudsman or commenced legal proceedings against the Bank does not prejudice our offer to pay you redress and compensation as described in your letter.
-You can keep pursuing a complaint with the FSO or continue legal proceedings and receive the payment offered.
+The fact that you have submitted a complaint to the Financial Services and Pensions Ombudsman or commenced legal proceedings against the Bank does not prejudice our offer to pay you redress and compensation as described in your letter.
+You can keep pursuing a complaint with the FSPO or continue legal proceedings and receive the payment offered.